julesjs/jules/README.md

 **[7] Object**

 * **required** [d04] or **requiredProperies** [e] {array[string:property-names]} - List of required property names in an array.
 This value MUST be an array.
-If you want to use required as noted in draft 03, to label the instance as mandatory, use requredProperties instead, to note required properties of course.
+If you want to use required as noted in draft 03, to label the instance as mandatory, use requredProperties to note required properties of course.

 * **properties** {object[object:schema]} - Object that contains schemas under properties named as expected properties of the instance object.
 Each property of the instance objet is validated against the correct schema. **NOTE:** You can use regular expressions as property names in this section of a schema, labeling them between '/' and adding the regex options at the end like `"/ab+c/gi"`.
 This might be removed, cause it might piss you off, if you use paths as a property name.
-But when i come to think of it, there is no reason it shouldn't work :) **Be warned!**
+But when i come to think of it, there is no reason it shouldn't work, except when you same your paths /something/gi, something/ig... :) **Be warned!**

-* **patternProperties** {object[object:schema]} -
+* **patternProperties** {object[object:schema]} - Use regular expression strings to select properties of an object instance and test them against correct schemas.
+All properties of an instance that match one schema formed property under this keyword will be tested against the supplied schema.
+Regular expression properties can be written in two ways `"ab+c"` or with properties `"/ab+c/gi"`.

-* **additionalProperties** {boolean | object[object:schema]} -
+* **additionalProperties** {boolean | object:schema} - If this schema property is false then all of instance object's properties must be covered with schemas defined in properties and patternProperties segment of the schema.
+If there are any that are not covered the validation fails.
+In other words only properties defined in properties and patternProperties are allowed.
+The keyword can also be one schema for all other additional properies.

 * **dependencies** {object[array[string:property-names]]} -
 * **minProperties** {+integer=0} -
 * **maxProperties** {+integer} -